 Involved = InvestedGet kids involved in everything from planning to harvesting.
 Bring them to plant nurseries with you, discuss the kinds of plants you might like to grow in your garden, and what those plants need to grow well.
 Then, let them make a few of the selections on their own.
 When kids are involved, they're invested.

 Give kids a little patch of the garden that's all their own, whether it's for ornamental or edible plants.
 For apartment and condo dwellers, there's nothing like assigning your little one the care and feeding of several potted plants.

 Many hands make light work, but tiny hands need a little help.
 If your new gardening buddy is very young, providing them with tools and tasks that fit their ability will keep them engaged, and help them feel capable and successful.

-Find child-sized tools online.
+Find child-sized tools online opens in a new tab.
 Children love items sized to fit them.
 With your guidance, in addition to gardening, they'll learn to be responsible for the upkeep of their new tools.

 When planting seeds, look for large-seeded varieties of plants.
 You'll find those mostly in the edible category, like bean, squash, and okra seeds.
 They are easy for little hands to manage, and the plants that arise from them are child-pleasers.

 Whether kids grow plants in pots or plots, getting them involved in gardening — with or without technology — grounds them, and provides them with a deeper understanding and appreciation of the natural world and their place in it.